pulumi/terraform-provider-aws/website/docs/r/opensearch_domain.html.markdown

 The following arguments are optional:

 * `access_policies` - (Optional) IAM policy document specifying the access policies for the domain.
 * `advanced_options` - (Optional) Key-value string pairs to specify advanced configuration options.
-Note that the values for these configuration options must be strings (wrapped in quotes) or they may be wrong and cause a perpetual diff, causing Terraform to want to recreate your OpenSearch domain on every apply.
+Note that the values for these configuration options must be strings (wrapped in quotes) or they may be wrong and cause a perpetual diff, causing the provider to want to recreate your OpenSearch domain on every apply.
 * `advanced_security_options` - (Optional) Configuration block for [fine-grained access control](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html).
 Detailed below.
 * `auto_tune_options` - (Optional) Configuration block for the Auto-Tune options of the domain.
 Detailed below.
 * `cluster_config` - (Optional) Configuration block for the cluster of the domain.
 Detailed below.